is a stent?

 The presence of a foreign body, such as a stent, in constant contact with the blood may lead to clotting in some people.
 About 1 to 2 percent of people who receive stents develop blood clots in the stent location.

-An aneurysm is a rare but serious and possibly life-threatening risk.
-It’s important to talk to your doctor about your specific condition, as well as personal risk factors that may increase your risk for blood clots.
+An aneurysm is a rare but serious and life-threatening risk.
+It’s important to talk to your doctor about your specific condition and personal risk factors that may increase your risk for blood clots.